 For this evaluation, assumptions are required regarding the impact that the FAD closure period and/or high seas effort limits will have on FAD-related effort, and the potential future catches of longline fleets.
 These assumptions are consistent with those made in previous CMM evaluations and include whether effort and catch limits specified within the CMM are taken by a flag, particularly where those limits are higher than recent fishing levels.
-Under these assumptions, we define three scenarios of future purse seine effort and longline catch, based upon a baseline average period of 2016-2018, the most recent period available in the latest assessments for all three key tropical tuna.
-In calculating the implications of CMM 2018-01, we calculated adjusted 'CMM equivalent' catches and effort for each baseline year and then averaged those adjusted values, due to differences in annual management arrangements across 2016-2018.
+Under these assumptions, we define three scenarios of future purse seine effort and longline catch, relative to a baseline average period of 2016-18.
+This baseline period is retained for this evaluation noting that CMM 2018-01, which preceded CMM 2021-01 came into effect in 2019, and that CMM 2021-01 is essentially the same as CMM 2018-01 for the provisions relevant to this evaluation.
+Further, 2018 is the last year of the bigeye and yellowfin stock assessments.
+In calculating the implications of CMM 2021-01, we calculated adjusted 'CMM equivalent' catches and FAD set effort for each baseline year due to differences in management arrangements across 2016-18 and then averaged those annual adjusted values.
 The scenarios are summarised as:

-'2016-2018 avg': purse seine effort and longline catch levels are maintained at the average levels seen over the years 2016-2018, providing a 'baseline' for comparison.
+'2016-18 avg': purse seine effort and longline catch levels are maintained at the average levels seen over the years 2016-18, providing a 'baseline' for comparison.

-'Optimistic': under a 3 month FAD closure, purse seine CCMs make an additional 1/8th FAD sets relative to the number in 2016 and 2017, when a 4 month closure was in place (i.e. 8 months FAD fishing in those years).
-The additional 2 month 'high seas' FAD closure (5 months in total on the 'high seas') reduces the number of FAD sets by 1/8th of those made on the 'high seas' in 2016 when the 4 month closure was in place.
+'Optimistic': under a 3-month FAD closure, purse seine CCMs make an additional 1/8th FAD sets relative to the number in 2016 and 2017, when a 4-month closure was in place (i.e. 8 months FAD fishing in those years).
+The additional 2 month 'high seas' FAD closure (5 months in total on the 'high seas') reduces the number of high seas FAD sets by $1/8^{th}$ of those made in 2016 when the 4-month high seas closure was in place.
 In 2017, when the high seas were closed to FAD fishing all year, an additional 7 months of high seas FAD sets (based on average monthly high seas FAD set levels in 2016 and 2018) were assumed to be made.
-In 2018, purse seine effort was not adjusted as management arrangements were consistent with those under CMM 2018-01.
-CCMs with longline limits take their specified catch limit or 2016-2018 average level if lower, and other CCMs take their 2016-2018 average catch.
+In 2018, purse seine FAD set effort was not adjusted as management arrangements were consistent with those implemented under CMM 2018-01 and maintained in CMM 2021-01.
+Under the 'optimistic' scenario it is assumed CCMs with longline limits take their CMM specified catch limit or 2016-18 average level if lower, and other CCMs take their 2016-18 average catch.

-'Pessimistic': every CCM fishes the maximum allowed under the Measure.
-Purse seine CCMs undertake an additional $1/8^{th}$ FAD sets relative to the number over 2016 and 2017 when the 4 month closure was in operation.
-The additional 2-month 'high seas' FAD closure reduces the number of sets by $1/8^{th}$ of those set on the high seas in 2016, but increases them by the equivalent of 7 months for 2017.
-Where specified 'high seas' effort limits allow additional fishing relative to actual annual levels in 2016, 2017 and 2018, additional FAD sets are assumed on a proportional basis.
-Limited longline non-SIDS CCMs and US Territories take their entire specified/2000 mt limits, 2016-2018 average level assumed for other SIDS.
+'Pessimistic': every CCM fishes to the maximum allowed under the Measure.
+Purse seine CCMs undertake an additional $1/8^{th}$ FAD sets relative to the number over 2016 and 2017 when the 4-month closure was in operation.
+The additional 2-month high seas FAD closure reduces the number of high seas FAD sets by $1/8^{th}$ of those in 2016, but increases them by the equivalent of 7 months for 2017.
+Where the specified high seas effort limits in CMM 2021-01 allow additional fishing effort relative to the actual annual levels in 2016, 2017 and 2018, additional FAD sets are assumed on a proportional basis.
+The limited longline non-SIDS CCMs and US Territories take their entire specified catch limits or 2000 mt limits where applied, and 2016-18 average levels are assumed for other SIDS.

-Based on these scenarios and recent catch and effort data, catch and effort scalars were calculated relative to the 2016-2018 baseline and these were applied in the stock projections in step 2.
+Based on these scenarios and recent catch and effort data, catch and effort 'scalars' were calculated relative to the 2016-18 baseline and these were applied in stock projections in step 2.